|Home » TECHNOLOGY » Wind resource estimation » Future developments|

 - The wind industry needs to work more closely with climate change scientists to better understand how weather patterns may change in the future.

-- High quality short-term forecasting techniques are available now.
+High quality short-term forecasting techniques are available now.
 The initial challenge for the industry is to extract the maximum value from the existing state-of-the-art forecast models.
-The use of such techniques to address some of the fundamental challenges for the integration of wind energy into the grid is patchy.
-In parallel with the increased use of existing tools, continued effort needs to be focused on improving the technology.
+At present, the use of such techniques to address some of the fundamental challenges for the integration of wind energy into the grid is patchy.
+In parallel with the increased use of existing tools, continued effort needs to be focused on improving forecasting technology.

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.